Applying for international protection

 The certificate does not allow to travel abroad.
 Exceptions will be granted to young schooled applicants who are participating in a school trip abroad.

 In principle, the validity period of the 'pink document' is one month, renewable each month until the end of the processing procedure.
-The renewal of the certificate is to be requested in person at the desk of the Refugees Office (Service des réfugiés) at the Immigration Directorate at the very latest on the day the certificate expires.
+The renewal of the certificate is to be requested in person at the desk of the Department for refugees (Service des réfugiés) at the General Department of immigration at the very latest on the day the certificate expires.

 Supervision of asylum seekers